chrisBirmingham/php-cql/README.md

 );
 ```

-You must specify the bound parameters type when using a simple
+You must specify the bound parameters type when using a simple statement
-statement

 #### Prepared Statements

-Prepared Statements are created via the `prepare` method.
+Prepared Statements are created via the `prepare` method on the `Cassandra` instance.

 ```php
 $stmt = $cassandra->prepare('UPDATE my_table SET col2=?,col3=?
 WHERE col1=?');